 Expenditures associated with the filing, or maintenance of patents, licensing or technology agreements are expensed as incurred.
 Costs previously recognized as an expense are not recognized as an asset in subsequent periods.
-Once the technology has achieved commercialization, patent costs will be deferred and amortized over the remaining life of the related patent.
+Once the Company has achieved regulatory approval, patent costs will be deferred and amortized over the remaining life of the related patent.